 In case of a dental emergency, you should contact the dentist as soon as possible.
 The faster you react to the emergency, the higher your chances of saving your tooth.
-Specific examples of dental emergencies that require immediate medical help include broken teeth, a fractured jaw, teeth that have been knocked out and any other type of severe pain in your gums or teeth.
+Specific examples of dental emergencies that require immediate medical or dental help include broken teeth, a fractured jaw, teeth that have been knocked out, and any other type of severe pain in your gums or teeth.

-When you call the dentist to report an emergency, do your best to accurately describe how you’re feeling accurately.
+When you call the dentist to report an emergency, do your best to accurately describe how you’re feeling.
 This will help the dentist prepare for your arrival.
 Never hesitate to contact a dentist if you’re having a dental emergency.

 How Do I Know If I Should Wait or Call?

 Even if you think the dental office is closed, go ahead and make a call.
 You can either use our emergency number or follow the instructions on the answering machine.
 Most of our dentists leave slots in their schedules to handle such emergency cases.
 If none of these options work, visit a local emergency room as soon as you can.

 What Kind of Treatment Will I Receive for a Dental Emergency?